 - Normal overlay: This option will render lines coming out the center of the face to indicate the direction it is pointing.
 This option will only be available to you if you are in edit mode for the object you wish to examine.

 - Set context back to object mode if you haven't already.

 - With both your level and frame object selected, set the parent of the box (level) to the Reference Frame (b_levelroot) with b_levelroot being the active object.

 The last object you selected is considered the active object and will be the parent of all other objects you have selected when doing set to parent object.

 Before discussing and demonstrating materials and the application of materials to surfaces in the level, it is HIGHLY recommended that the Materials Overview page be reviewed.
 The information contained in the Material Naming Conventions and Rules as well as the names of Special Materials and special Shader Symbols of this section will be referenced in the following examples.

 The following section will show you how to create new materials and use them across multiple objects properly.
 We will also show how to assign a texture to a material so that it displays on surfaces that have that material assigned.
 This is not necessary for exporting or the compiling of raw assets but it should help you visualize the look of your level in your scene.
-The only data exported to the .JMS is the name of our material and the path to the texture it has assigned if one exists.
-The name of the material is the only important bit here.
+The only data exported to the .ASS is the name of our material.
 The name of the material will be the filename tool.exe searches for when looking for a shader tag to assign to a surface.